-The Apple Valley Fire District was formed in January 1951 and conducted their first meeting of the Fire Board was held on January 25, 1951 in the old Apple Valley Post Office Building.
+The Apple Valley Fire District was formed in January 1951 and conducted its first meeting of the Fire Board on January 25, 1951, in the old Apple Valley Post Office Building.

-When originally formed, the Fire District encompassed about 26 square miles.
-With only a few homesteads and small ranches.
-But with future growth came a need for a fire station by August of 1951, the District passed a 20 year – $40,000 bond to build the first fire station.
+When originally formed, the Fire District encompassed about 26 square miles, with only a few homesteads and small ranches.
+With the continued growth, came the need for a fire station.
+In August of 1951, the District passed a 20 year – $40,000 bond to build the Fire Districts first fire station.

-By 1961/62 the fire district had a fiscal Budget of was $85,610.
-In 1962, under the California Heath and Safety Code Local Fire District Law of 1961, the Fire District became known as “Apple Valley Fire Protection District”.
+By 1961/62 the Fire District had a fiscal Budget of $85,610.
+In 1962, under the California Health and Safety Code Local Fire District Law of 1961, the Fire District became known as the “Apple Valley Fire Protection District”.

-Up until the mid 1970s, the volunteer firemen were alerted by loud sirens which could be heard throughout the community; subsequently, personal pagers were issued.
-By 1981, a joint powers authority was created with the local fire agencies to share the costs of modern dispatching of fire resources.
-This JPA was known as the Regional Fire Protection Authority.
-It was expanded into providing fleet-maintenance as well.
+Up until the mid-1970s, the volunteer firemen were alerted by loud sirens that could be heard throughout the community; subsequently, personal pagers were issued.
+By 1981, a joint powers authority (JPA) was created with the local fire agencies to share the costs of modern dispatching of fire resources with the eventual expansion of providing fleet-maintenance as well.
+This JPA was known as the Regional Fire Protection Authority (RFPA).

-In 2009 when the City of Victorville contracted with San Bernardino County Fire, and the RFPA was put in abeyance.
+In 2009, the City of Victorville contracted with San Bernardino County Fire Department for emergency services and the RFPA was put in abeyance.
 The Fire District contracted with San Bernardino County ‘Comm Center’ for communications.

 Since these early “pioneering” days of the Fire District, the District boundaries and services have grown to meet the needs and demands of the community.
 Today we serve over 90,000 citizens and cover 206 square miles.
 The Fire District has always taken pride in keeping up with advancing service technology and modern fire service delivery systems.
-A main component of the District which has remained unchanged is the dedication of District employees to their occupation and community.
+A main component of the Fire District, which has remained unchanged, is the dedication of District employees to their occupation and community.